Jon Favreau: 2001–2015: Actor–director

 In 2001, he made his film directorial debut with another self-penned screenplay, Made.
 Made once again teamed him up with his Swingers co-star Vince Vaughn.
 Favreau also starred in a TV series called Dinner for Five, which aired on the cable TV channel IFC from 2001 to 2005.

 He was a guest-director for an episode of the college dramedy Undeclared in 2001, and Favreau got some screen time as lawyer Foggy Nelson in the 2003 movie Daredevil (2003) (considerably more in the director's cut version).
 He also starred in The Big Empty (2003), directed by Steve Anderson.
 His character was John Person, an out of work actor given a strange mission to deliver a blue suitcase to a man named Cowboy in the desert.
 Favreau is credited as a screenwriter for the 2002 film The First $20 Million Is Always the Hardest.

-In the fall of 2003, he scored his first financial success as a director of the hit comedy Elf starring Will Ferrell, Zooey Deschanel, James Caan, and Peter Dinklage.
+He scored his first financial success as a director of the hit comedy Elf (2003) starring Will Ferrell, Zooey Deschanel, James Caan, and Peter Dinklage.
 Also in 2003, Favreau had a small part in Something's Gotta Give (a film starring Diane Keaton and Jack Nicholson); Favreau played Leo, Harry Sanborn's (Nicholson) personal assistant, who visited Harry in the hospital.
 In 2005, Favreau directed the film adaptation of the children's book Zathura.
 It received positive reviews, but was not commercially successful.
 Favreau continued to make regular appearances in film and television.
 He reunited with friend Vaughn in the romantic comedy The Break-Up and appeared in My Name Is Earl as a reprehensible fast food manager.
 Favreau also made a guest appearance in Vaughn's Wild West Comedy Show.

-Also in 2005, Favreau appeared as a guest judge and executive representative of Sony Corporation in week five of NBC primetime reality TV business show, The Apprentice.
+Also in 2005, Favreau appeared as a guest judge and executive representative of Sony Corporation in week five of the NBC business-focused primetime reality TV show, The Apprentice.
 He was called upon to judge the efforts of the show's two teams of contestants, who were assigned the task of designing and building a float to publicize his 2005 Sony Pictures movie, Zathura: A Space Adventure.